-- Each student received honors by earning at least a 3.71 GPA (translated to at least 70 points) each trimester. - Students at Crocker accumulate points for academics and activities.
+- Each student received honors by earning at least a 3.71 GPA (translated to at least 70 points) each trimester.
+Students receiving honors are recognized at the end of the year. - Students at Crocker accumulate points for academics and activities.
 Students who earn at least 240 points as a 7th grader earn the Block C award.
 The most points one can earn each trimester for grades is 80, that would be if a student got straight A's.
 Students also earn points by participating in student government, after-school athletics, Crocker's music program, and other school activities.